mvemuri1/FBLASuperManager/README.md

 ### Admin Features
 * **Home**
 * The home page for the admin shows the calendar.
-If a bug is noticed, then it can be reported using the email given on the home page.
 * **Attendance**
 * The attendance page for the admin allows the admin to take attendance at their chapter meetings.
 * **Events**